Peter's vision of a sheet with animals: Interpretation

 Simon J. Kistemaker suggests that the lesson God taught Peter in this vision is that "God has removed the barriers he once erected to separate his people from the surrounding nations."
 Kistemaker argues that it means Peter has to accept Gentile believers as full members of the Christian Church, but also that God has made all animals clean, so that "Peter with his fellow Jewish Christians can disregard the food laws that have been observed since the days of Moses."
 Albert Mohler, President of Southern Seminary, writes:

 As the Book of Acts makes clear, Christians are not obligated to follow this holiness code.
 This is made clear in Peter's vision in Acts 10:15.
 Peter is told, 'What God has made clean, do not call common.'
 In other words, there is no kosher code for Christians.
 Christians are not concerned with eating kosher foods and avoiding all others.
 That part of the law is no longer binding, and Christians can enjoy shrimp and pork with no injury to conscience.

 Luke Timothy Johnson and Daniel J. Harrington write that this episode heralds a radical change in Peter's "identity as a member of God's people," but also that "the implication is that all things God created are declared clean by him, and are not affected by human discriminations."

-On the other hand, both the Seventh-day Adventist Church and the United Church of God argue that Peter's statement in verse 28 indicates that the divine disclosure reflected only a teaching about people, and not one about food.
+On the other hand, both the Seventh-day Adventist Church and the United Church of God (UCG) argue that Peter's statement in verse 28 indicates that the divine disclosure reflected only a teaching about people, and not one about food.
 The United Church of God argues that this is an "often-misunderstood section of the Bible", and that "the puzzling vision could not be annulling God's instructions."
 As such, Adventists and followers of the UCG traditionally observe the Old Testament dietary restrictions, which, like the still upheld Jewish dietary laws, forbid the consumption of pork, shellfish (including shrimps and lobsters), any carnivores, any herbivores that are not ruminants, and any ruminants that do not have split hooves, among others.